livecode/livecode-ide/Documentation/guides/Extending LiveCode.md

 	metadata title is "My Pink Circle"
 	metadata author is "Benjamin Beaumont"
 	metadata version is "1.0.0"
+	metadata platforms is "desktop,mobile"

 	end widget

+> **Note:** If the module makes use of external code that is only
+> available on specific Operating Systems or Platforms, use the "os"
+> and/or "platforms" metadata keys.
+The values are the same as can be
+> found in the LiveCode Documentation Format Reference.
+This data will
+> also appear in the dictionary.

 #### Importing libraries
 The LiveCode builder syntax is broken down into **modules**.
 There are 3